 What are your policies regarding cancellations, refunds and make-up classes?

 If YADCA needs to cancel a course due to not meeting minimum-registration requirements (meaning we don't meet the minimum number of students enrolled to run a class), or for any other reason, you will receive a refund.

-If you miss a class due to illness, travel or any other reason, please let us know so we can plan accordingly.
+If you are going to miss a class due to illness, travel or any other reason, please let us know so we can plan accordingly.
 You may schedule a make-up class during the course of your scheduled month or session if we have a class time and seat available.